Search Results for: stac

 In defending freedom of expression, I have frequently quoted Aaron Sorkin’s brilliant speech from The American President.
 “You want free speech?
 Let’s see you acknowledge a man whose words make your blood boil, who’s standing center stage and advocating at the top of his lungs that which you would spend a lifetime opposing at the top of yours.”

 Still, there are limits to those speech rights.
-As CIJA said in its statement yesterday, “We cannot allow mob-driven demonstrations to obstruct our right to participate fully in society.”
+As CIJA said in a statement, “We cannot allow mob-driven demonstrations to obstruct our right to participate fully in society.”

 Which brings me to how you fit in to help in defending my identity.
-In resigning from the NDP caucus, Ms. Robinson wrote, “I don’t need your hugs and your emojis.
+In resigning from British Columbia’s provincial NDP caucus, Selina Robinson wrote, “I don’t need your hugs and your emojis.
 What my community needs however, is for you to stand up to antisemitism.”

 Call out hate when you see it online.
 Tell your elected officials that antisemitism isn’t just a problem for Canada’s Jews.
 Demand action.